matlads/mapcode-postgres/README.md

 This postgresql extension contains functions from mapcodelib, a C library for using [mapcodes](http://www.mapcode.com).

+After cloning this repository, you need to get the mapcode-cpp repo as well:

+   git submodule update --init --recursive

 To build mapcode, just do this:

     make